next-multilingual/next-multilingual/README.md

 - For components, files are only required if you use the `useMessages` hook.
 - For messages shared across multiple components (shared messages), you need to create a "shared message component" (more details no this below)

 Also, make sur to check your console log for warnings about potential issues with your messages.
-It can be tricky to get used to how it works first, but we tried to make it really easy to detect and fix problems.
+It can be tricky to get used to how it works first, but we tried to make it easy to detect and fix problems.
 Note that those logs will only show in non-production environments.

 #### Using messages for localized URLs

 Also, as mentioned previously, there is one special key for `pages`, where the `id` is `pageTitle`.
 This message will be used both as a page title, but also as the localized URL segment of that page.
-Basically the "page title" is the human readable "short description" of your pages, and also represents a segment (contained between slashes) of a URL.
+Basically the "page title" is the human readable "short description" of your pages, and represents a segment (contained between slashes) of a URL.
 When used as a URL segment, following changes are applied:

 - all characters will be lowercased
 - spaces will be replaced by `-`

-For example `About us` will become `about-us`.
+For example, `About us` will become `about-us`.
 For the homepage, the URL will always be `/` which means that `pageTitle` will not be used to create URL segments.

 > ⚠️ Note that if you change `pageTitle`, this means that the URL will change.
 Since those changes are happening in `next.config.js`, like any Next.js config change, the server must be restarted to see the changes in effect.
 The same applies if you change the folder structure since the underlying configuration relies on this.